 - 5 radishes, sliced very thin

-- ½ cup low-fat mayo
+- 1/2 cup low-fat mayo

 - Preheat oven to 400 degrees.
 Line a baking sheet with parchment paper.

 - Using your hands, combine ground turkey, grated onion, diced onion, green onion, carrot, cilantro, garlic, soy sauce, 2 teaspoons sesame oil, fish sauce, 2 teaspoons sirracha, brown sugar, egg and panko in a medium bowl.
 Do not over mix.